keitaroemotion/ddos-tester/README.md

-# DDOS-Tester
+# Stress-Tester

-DDOS Tester (PenTest tool) for attacking any website.
+Stress Tester (PenTest tool) for attacking any website.

 Please use this repository for the pen-test use only: using this for illegal purpose is prohibited.